tusharmahat/Pingpong_pygame/README.md

 ## How to Run the Game

 1. Install Python if you haven't already.
 You can download it from the [official Python website](https://www.python.org/downloads/).
-2. Install Pygame and Tkinter libraries using pip:
+2. Install Pygame library using pip:
    ```
    pip install pygame
-   pip install tk
    ```
 3. Clone or download this repository to your local machine.
 4. Navigate to the directory containing the game files in your terminal or command prompt.